 Most of the coffee is grown in the Ngada district, on the slopes of Inerie Volcano at elevations of 1,200-1,600 meters above sea level.
 Varietals include Typica, Catimor, Timor Hybrids, and a unique Flores varietal.
 All of these get combined at the farmer organized co-ops around the central city of Bajawa to produce a really unique, but wholly Indonesian, coffee that we find most enjoyable.

 Typical of the best Indonesian coffees, Flores coffee offers a low acidity, rich body cup that is very, very smooth.
 On the whole, this is a mellow, rich, sweet coffee.
 We find it compares well to the Timor or Papua New Guinea coffees more so than the earthier Sumatran or Sulawesi coffees.
 However, it has more body than the Timor and less acidity, too.
 So Flores Bajawa Ngura coffee stands as a unique fit, somewhere between Timor and Sumatra, just like the island itself.
 It possesses a rare combination of a medium-heavy body but low acidity.
 The mouthfeel is syrupy, but the finish is short, soft and a bit floral.
-This particular batch has beautifully complimentary notes of cocoa powder, marshmallow and vanilla so it's got a real hot chocolate vibe.
+This particular batch has beautifully complimentary notes of fudge, maple, vanilla bean and black cherry.

 One last thing--how do you pronounce it?
 BAH-HA-WA N-GUR-a.
 Or just say FLOOR-ess.
 We'll figure it out.